Cairnarvon/ClusterDebian/README.md

 Unlike ClusterKnoppix, ClusterDebian is not an SSI cluster OS.
 The openMosix project is dead, MOSIX is non-free, and all the alternatives are, as far as I've been able to work out, crap.
 Instead, ClusterDebian uses **Open MPI** and/or **PVM** for its clustery goings-on.

+ClusterDebian does not alter your HD in any way (though you can obviously mount it manually yourself if you want to), and in fact runs fine on machines that don't have any.

 ## Getting it

 A ClusterDebian image is typically at least a few hundred megabytes in size, and I don't have the resources to share that kind of data over the Internets.
 Instead, I'm providing these scripts to help you create your own from a fresh Debian install, which has the added benefit that you can customise it to your liking in ways you couldn't with a plain ISO.